microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 - State-management
 - Publish / Subscribe
 - Bindings
-- Secrets managementasdfasdfasdfasdfasdfsdfasdfasdfasdf
+- Secrets management

-sdfasdfasdfasdf
-As Dapr can run on a variety of hosts, you'll start by running Dapr in self-hosted mode onasdfasdfasdfasdf asdfasdfyour computer.
-Then, you'll deploy thefsfdg asdfasdfasdfDapr application to run in Azure Kubernetes Service.
+As Dapr can run on a variety of hosts, you'll start by running Dapr in self-hosted mode on your computer.
+Then, you'll deploy the Dapr application to run in Azure Kubernetes Service.

 ## Learning Objectives